ofurum/ofurum/README.md

 ### Hi there 👋

 ## I'm Chiagoziem ofurum you can call me (chigo) for short, i am a fullstack software developer.
-I love building things that work on the web.
+I build things that work on the web.

 Here are some ideas to get you started: